 After graduation, he attended Pacific Union College but left after one semester because they did not offer a teaching degree.
 He continued his study at San Jose State College for a short while before joining the United States Air Force where he served from 1943-1946.
 During those years he performed in a number of jazz groups.

 It was at one of these performances that he met Alice Ruth Tarleton.
 Following her marriage to him in 1945, she began attending an SDA church and became interested in its beliefs.
 Having left the church earlier, Judy joined with her in baptism in 1948.

 While completing his degree in music education at SJSC, Judy switched to French horn and played in the college's orchestra.
 Although he had earlier enjoyed his work in jazz, he became an avid promoter and performer of classical music, reveling in its breadth and transcendent qualities.

 Throughout his life, Judy promoted and insisted on the highest possible standards in musical achievement, seeing the realization of this goal as an opportunity for ultimate witness to those outside the SDA system.
 Some of the most satisfying moments in his professional life were when his students, groups, and two daughters, Laura Lynn Koozmin, a flutist, and Peggy Elysee Dewsberry, a clarinetist, were able to witness in this way.

-He was living in Calistoga, California, at the time of his death at age 84.
+He was living in Calistoga, California, at the time of his death on November 2, 2006, at age 84.

 Sources: Interviews with Ellsworth Judy, 13 March 2003 and 2006; Obituary, AUC Today, Atlantic Union College Alumni magazine, 2007; Life Sketch at Memorial Service,12 November 2006; Personal Knowledge.